-- The health service setting must be a defined entity (e.g., clinic, hospital, school counseling center).
+- be a defined entity with programmatic coherence (e.g., clinic, hospital, school counseling center, department, division).

-- The health service setting must have a place for maintaining confidential records.
+- have a secure place for confidential records.

 - The health service setting must have a referral network for services that are not provided by the health service setting (e.g., medication).